laidav/hubfx/packages/hubfx/README.md

 1. better way to copy compare objects than JSON STRINGIFY?

-1. Consider submitting property on Form Group?
+1. remove submitting property on Form Group?

 1. is it reliable that controlRef can be independently scoped from what the control/data actaully are?